erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 My Recommendation: Contact Enphase support directly and ask them for:

-    Documentation about the transition from Gateway*sourced to Cloud*sourced battery schedules
+    Documentation about the transition from Gateway-sourced to Cloud-sourced battery schedules

     Whether this transition can be reverted